NoxSensei/Android-CoinClicker/README.md

 Coin Clicker is a simple Android App.
 The main objective is clicking gold coin or shaking phone to get more coins.
-The more $ you have the better upgrades you can buy from shop.
+The more $ you have the better upgrades you can buy from the shop.

 Images come from:
 * [Coin image](https://opengameart.org/content/coin-icon)